Māris Gailis: Business

 Gailis became chairman of the board in LLC Māris Gailis and President of LLC Nilda.
 He was also a Supervisory Council Member of JSC Latvian Shipping Company, JSC Līvānu stikls and SJSC Latvian Post.
 Until 2003, he was Chairman of the Supervisory Council for JSC Latvijas Gāze and for LLC Latrostrans.
 Until 2004, he was chairman of the board for LLC Tax Free Shopping.
 He was also a Council Member for JSC Ventspils nafta.
 Later, he also became Chairman of the Supervisory Council for the JSC Latvian Shipping Company.
 He served as chairman of the board for LLC Ziemeļzunds, for LLC Māris Gailis un partneri and for LLC MG nekustamie īpašumi.
 He was involved in a real property project development, of which the most significant parts were a gypsum factory and Ķīpsala terraced houses, amongst others.
 In 2011, he established a cloud computing technology company LLC VESet, where he is currently a board member.

 Public appointments

-Gailis been the Head of several official state delegations of Latvia, as well as Chairman of the Organising Committee for the visit of US President B. Clinton to Latvia.
+Gailis been the Head of several official state delegations of Latvia, as well as Chairman of the Organising Committee for the visit of U.S. President Bill Clinton to Latvia.
 He was a member of the Executive Committee for the Latvian Olympic Committee (1996–2000), and also served as President of the Latvian Yachtsmen Union from 1996 until 2006 (he is currently the Honorary President of this group).
 Association Burinieks, Chairman of the Board.
 Association Žaņa Lipkes memorials, Chairman of the Board.
 Richard Wagner Society of Riga, Chairman of the Board.